S1ddharthpatel/College-management-portal/README.md

 All the clicks which lead to a different page are in blue colour and underlined.

 Database - MySQL
-Frontend - HTML & PHP
+Frontend - HTML, PHP, JavaScript & CSS

 How to start/open the portal: